-Returning to the Warners lot at Burbank, the scene of her greatest successes in the mid-1920s, Prevost suffered further indignity of being cast in uncredited roles in the action thriller Bengal Tiger (Louis King, 1936) and the musical Rom-Com Cain and Mabel (Lloyd Bacon, 1936).
+Returning to the Warners’ lot at Burbank, the scene of her greatest successes in the mid-1920s, Prevost suffered the further indignity of being cast in uncredited roles in the action thriller Bengal Tiger (Louis King, 1936) and the musical Rom-Com Cain and Mabel (Lloyd Bacon, 1936).
 Tragically, shortly after the release of the B-Movie Ten Laps to Go (Elmer Clifton, 1936), in which she appeared as a cafe waitress called Elsie, Marie Prevost was discovered dead at her home, apparently drunk and malnourished.
-The greater tragedy and indignity was that the face that had brought her such success in silent films of the 1920s had been chewed away by her starving pet dachshund.
-It was a sordid death after years of struggle and humiliation for an actress who had entered the film business in 1915 without any acting training and yet, through talent, intelligence, wit and a great deal of serendipity, had been able to rise to the heights of success and stardom in Hollywood with the help of some of the industry’s most accomplished directors; notably, King Baggott, Sidney Franklin and Ernest Lubitsch.
+The greater tragedy and indignity was that her famous face had been chewed away by her starving pet dachshund.
+It was a sordid death after years of struggle and humiliation for an actress who had entered the film business in 1915 without any acting training and yet – through talent, intelligence, wit and a great deal of serendipity – had been able to rise to the heights of success and stardom in Hollywood, partly with the help of some of the industry’s most accomplished directors; notably, King Baggott, Sidney Franklin and Ernest Lubitsch.

 How to remember her?

-An ability to learn quickly on the job had helped transform a good-looking and athletic girl into a glamorous movie star, one that exuded style and sophisticated; that is, until taking pictures revealed her to have a voice that failed to live up to her image.
-Without an elected, melliferous or phonogenic voice, Prevost was sunk and she was unable to prevent a rapid descent to the bottom of the pile, despite all her efforts to exploit her talents, attributes and reputation.
+An ability to learn quickly on the job had helped transform a good-looking and athletic girl into a glamorous movie star; that is, until taking pictures revealed her to have a voice that failed to live up to her image.
+Without an refined, melliferous or phonogenic voice, Prevost was sunk, being unable to prevent a rapid descent to the bottom of the pile.
 Nevertheless, despite the sorry end to her life and career, she deserves to be remembered for more than being the faded alcoholic star whose face was eaten away by her pet dog.
-Rather, she warrants respect as one of the greatest American exponents of silent screen farce and as a star who made a remarkable transition from a Keystone bathing beauty to an actress respected by no less as personage than one of the world’s most admired and demanding film directors, Ernst Lubitsch.
+Rather, she warrants respect as one of the greatest American exponents of silent screen farce and as a star who made a remarkable transition from a Keystone bathing beauty to an actress respected by no less as personage than, Ernst Lubitsch – one of the world’s most admired and demanding film directors.
 He was among the first to recognise the subtlety of her art, being able to refine and exploit her talent and skill during the production of several films as Warner Bros.
 What Lubitsch saw in Marie Prevost surely deserves to be seen and appreciated more widely.

 Never a leading lady?